huggingface/accelerate/docs/source/usage_guides/model_size_estimator.md

     ></iframe>
 </div>

-A community member has taken the idea and expended it further, allowing you to filter models directly and see if you can run a particular LLM given GPU constraints and LoRA configurations.
+A community member has taken the idea and expanded it further, allowing you to filter models directly and see if you can run a particular LLM given GPU constraints and LoRA configurations.
 To play with it, see [here](https://huggingface.co/spaces/Vokturz/can-it-run-llm) for more details.

 ## The Command